 As part of strategic development, the Group aims to promote the stability of society and inspire its employees towards social welfare awareness.
-The Group has established relevant policy with the aim to further promote the concept of social responsibility among its employees and the policy has stated focuses of the Group's community investment are on social welfare and environmental protection.
-The Group encourages its employees to participate in volunteer services and fund-raising activities to contribute to community.
-The Group believes that positive respond to charitable programs and volunteering services can alleviate social problems as well as encourage its employees to participate in charitable events.
+The Group has established relevant corporate social responsibility policies with the aim to further promote the concept of social responsibility among its employees and the policies have stated focuses of the Group's community investment are on social welfare and environmental protection.
+The Group encourages its employees to participate in volunteer services and fund-raising activities to contribute to community because it is believed that active responses to charitable programmes and volunteer services can alleviate social problems.